-In conjunction with our subsidiary, AEGIS Certification Services Ltd (ACS), we offer a full range of third-party independent assessment and certification services:
+Together with our subsidiary, AEGIS Certification Services Ltd, we offer a full range of third-party independent assessment and certification services.
+These include:

-Our team has a wealth of experience in application of the legislative framework and in supporting clients to achieve safety approvals and authorisations for rail vehicles, infrastructure, plant and machinery.
-We apply a pragmatic approach whilst maintaining the necessary level of independence and impartiality.
+Our team has a wealth of experience in applying legislative requirements.
+We’re always on hand to support you in securing safety approvals and authorisations for rail vehicles, infrastructure, plant and machinery.
+We adopt a pragmatic approach whilst maintaining the necessary level of independence and impartiality.

-AEGIS has an extensive track record for undertaking Independent Safety Assessment (ISA) and providing a professional opinion on whether risks have been appropriately managed and controlled.
-The ISA process ideally starts at the outset of a project or product development, allowing any safety concerns to be raised at an early stage and addressed with minimal impact to the project.
+We have a proven track record in undertaking Independent Safety Assessment (ISA), having become one of the first Network Rail approved ISAs in 2002.
+We begin the ISA process at the start of a project or product development, allowing any safety concerns to be managed at an early stage and controlled with minimal impact.

 We adopt a risk-based approach to focus effort on the areas of greatest concern or uncertainty.
 The ISA typically comprises the formal assessment of a project’s safety deliverables (safety plan, hazard identification, risk assessment and safety case) and supported by safety audits.

-AEGIS has been undertaking ISA since becoming one of the first Network Rail approved ISAs in 2002.
-Example major projects have included LOTRAIN, software for Class 345?
-Crossrail trains, Class 378/379/387 Cat A Modifications and ATC Signalling for SSL>.
+Example projects have included LOTRAIN, software for Class 345 Crossrail trains, Class 378/379/387 Cat A Modifications and ATC Signalling for SSL.

 Example projects include Class 345 Crossrail trains, C44 Rail Grinders, Class 465 Regen, Channel Tunnel ElecLink, Amey Level Crossing product development and SSL ATC signalling.